Writing Test Cases from SRS Document (Download Live Project Sample Test Cases) – Software Testing QA Training Day 4

 Now that we have enough background information to get started on the test case creation process, let us get going and create few test cases for our Live Project.

 Based on the process mentioned above we have created some sample test cases for the OrangeHRM account module.
 These should give you an exact test case format and idea on how to approach writing test cases.

 Note: There are few images referred to sample test cases XLS document.
-If you are viewing this on older MS Office version, you may face compatibility issues.
+If you are viewing this on the older MS Office version, you may face compatibility issues.

 There, all done and all good.